Abhishek-Rajopadhye/bluepineapple-internship-ai-project/README.md

 # Bluepineapple Internship AI Project

-Use of Microsoft Azure AI Services/ Copilot to create a customer service app.
+Use of Microsoft Copilot to create a customer service app.